 The Macao Special Administrative Region is one of the two special administrative regions of the People's Republic of China, the other being Hong Kong.
 Macao's economy is based largely on tourism, much of it geared toward gambling.
 Other chief economic activities in Macau are export-geared textile and garment manufacturing, banking and other financial services.
 The clothing industry has provided about three quarters of export earnings, and the gaming, tourism and hospitality industry is estimated to contribute more than 50% of Macau's GDP, and 70% of Macau government revenue.
 China is in Eastern Asia, bordering the East China Sea, Korea Bay, Yellow Sea, and South China Sea, between North Korea and Vietnam.
 The climate in Macao is generally warm and foggy in spring, hot and rainy in summer, cool and clear in autumn, and cold but sunny in winter.
 The official languages are Chinese and Portuguese.
 Cantonese is the most widely spoken dialect, though Mandarin is also spoken and visitors are encouraged to use it if they can.
 English is the most widely spoken foreign language.
 Portuguese is spoken by a few residents, but is still one of the official languages and is used by the police and government offices.
 The main religions are Buddhism and Christianity.
 The economy of Macao is characterised by the policy of "one country, two systems", by which the Central People's Government is responsible for Macao's defence and foreign affairs, while Macao maintains its own legal system, police force, monetary system, customs policy, immigration policy, and delegates to international organisations and events.
 The territory has thriving industries such as textiles, electronics and toys, and a notable tourist industry.
 This makes it one of the richest cities in the world.
 Expatriate business dress is conservative, a lightweight suit and tie for men and a lightweight suit or equivalent for women.
 Expatriates should be aware that displays of emotion, such as anger, are frowned upon.
 If an expatriate becomes angry, their Chinese counterpart may react by laughing.
 This is a way of maintaining self-respect.
 The security risk for expatriates in Macao is low to medium.
 Risks include petty crime and scams, particularly in crowded areas.
 The currency of Macao, SAR is the Macau Pataca (MOP).
 Banking is on a par with that of Western Europe and North America.
 Medical facilities are good however costs of treatment for expatriates can be high.
 Dengue Fever is common.
-The population of Macao is 636,000 (2017 est.), while the inflation rate is 1.69% (Nov 2017).
+The population of Macao is 651,000 (2018 est.), while the inflation rate (CPI) is 2.66% for Macau as at March 2018.
+For a single Expat, the personal income tax rate in China is progressive up to 45%.

 Cost Of Living